History & Heritage

 History of Banff National Park

-Since then, Banff & Lake Louise has continued to attract visitors from around the world for the same reasons that drew those first visitors: the easy access to stunning mountains, lakes and valleys.
+Since then, Banff and Lake Louise has continued to attract visitors from around the world for the same reasons that drew those first visitors: the easy access to stunning mountains, lakes and valleys.
 In 1984, the Banff National Park was included in the "Canadian Rocky Mountain Parks" UNESCO World Heritage Site, recognizing its “exceptional natural beauty” and “striking mountain landscape”.